 For example, for Process Place, we decided to add a funny image with applauding sheep that users see once they completed an onboarding sequence.

-Buffer is a cloud social media management tool.
-And as many SaaS products on the market, it works on a freemium pricing model, that is, Buffer provides its users with a free trial period.
+Buffer works on a freemium pricing model, that is, provides its users with a free trial period.
 The goal of the trial is to show users the value of the product and then convince them to upgrade.

 UI/UX design plays an essential role in prompting users to buy a premium subscription.
 Buffer starts encouraging free users to upgrade from their first interactions.
 Once the user signs up for a free trial, they’ll be sent to the “My Organization” page to connect their social media accounts.
 Right there, they’ll see a bright blue “Upgrade Now” CTA and the number of days left in trial.
 As well, Buffer shows features available for premium users only (connecting Pinterest account) to give more reasons to upgrade.